PSHE

 At St Paul's we have strong links with the Church and local community.
 Our PSHE curriculum reflects the ethos of the school as a Christian community.
 PSHE helps to give children the knowledge, skills and understanding needed to lead confident, healthy and independent lives.
 It also helps pupils to become informed, active and responsible members of the community.
 We encourage our pupils to play a positive role in contributing to the life of the school and the wider community.
 In so doing, we help to develop their sense of self-worth.

-We also develop both staff and children's physical fitness through PE, the Daily Mile, Fitter Future, participating in a wide variety of sports matches and competitions, and other events such as staff vs. children's sports activities.
+We also develop both staff and children's physical fitness through PE, participating in a wide variety of sports matches and competitions and other events such as staff vs. children's sports activities.
 Children are encouraged to eat healthily and drink plenty of water at school and our school catering team adapt and develop menus to ensure a variety of healthy choices are on offer.
-In addition to this our KS1 and KS2 gardening clubs grow food that is then used in the school kitchen.
-We also have themed days and weeks through the year focusing on health and well-being such as Kindness Week, Feeling Good Week, Well-Being Week and Sports Day.
+In addition to this our gardening club grows food that is then used in the school kitchen.
+We also have themed days and weeks through the year focusing on health and well-being such as It's Cool To BE Kind week, Feeling Good Week and Sports Day.

 We also develop PSHE in assemblies, and through whole school events:

-• We have weekly celebration assemblies and House assemblies.
+- We have weekly WOW worship and House Worship.
 Our Houses and House Captains have particular responsibilities that encourage specific aspects of PSHE.

-• The School Council, Well-Being Champions and ECO Committee are also an important part of developing citizenship and promoting health and well-being for our pupils.
+- The Pupil Parliament, Well-Being Champions and ECO Warriors are also an important part of developing citizenship and promoting health and well-being for our pupils.

-• Pupils are encouraged to take part in a range of practical activities that promote active citizenship such as charity fundraising, local community events (with the church, local schools etc.), planning of special school events (such as an assembly, open evening), or involvement in helping other individuals or groups less fortunate than themselves.
+- Pupils are encouraged to take part in a range of practical activities that promote active citizenship such as charity fundraising, local community events (eg. with the church), planning of special school events (such as an assembly, open evening), or involvement in helping other individuals or groups less fortunate than themselves.
 KS2 children particularly also organise ‘enterprise’ tasks.

-Attached below is further information about PSHE in our school, including our St Paul's PSHE Intent, Implication, Impact statement, details of our school curriculum and some information about Growth Mindsets and Mindfulness.
+Attached below is further information about PSHE in our school, including our St Paul's PSHE Intent, Implication, Impact statement, details of our school curriculum and some information about Growth Mindsets.